gebrkn/chartreux/README.md

     !!!
 Hello !!!
 ```

-- as a filter (with or without arguments)
+- as a simple filter

 ###### example:
 ```